Clinical Investigator Development Program

 More CCR Voices...

 The Center for Cancer Research (CCR), part of the National Cancer Institute (NCI), is pleased to announce our annual call for applications for an exciting training opportunity intended for physicians interested in dedicating their careers to clinical research.
-Come join a vibrant, multidisciplinary research community where hallmarks are commitment to flexible funding necessary to support innovative, high-impact bench-to-bedside research, access to the largest publically funded research center in the world, with available research beds, extensive shared research resources, and access to a broad range of scientific and clinical expertise.
-The Clinical Investigator Development Program is intended to assist board-eligible/board-certified translational researchers to transition from a mentored position to independent investigator in either laboratory-based or patient-oriented research so that they will be highly competitive for tenure-track appointments in academia or comparable positions in government and industry.
+Come join a vibrant, multidisciplinary research community where hallmarks are: commitment to flexible funding necessary to support innovative, high-impact bench-to-bedside research, access to the largest hospital in the world devoted exclusively to clinical research, extensive shared research resources, and access to a broad range of scientific and clinical expertise.
+The Clinical Investigator Development Program is intended to assist board-eligible/board-certified translational researchers to transition from a mentored position to that of independent investigator in either laboratory-based or patient-oriented research in academia or comparable positions in government and industry.
 Potential areas of interest include medical oncology, pediatric hematology-oncology, radiation oncology, surgical oncology, pathology, neuro-oncology, urology and dermatology.
 Program objectives are to: develop competence and skills in study design, protocol development and patient-oriented research; acquire knowledge related to the ethical and regulatory issues of conducting clinical research involving human subjects; gain direct experience with and develop strategies for the collection and management of research data; and learn about function, development, organization and leadership of a multidisciplinary research team.

 Who We Are